1989 Tiananmen Square protests and massacre: Chang'an Avenue

-At about 10:30pm, the advance of the army was briefly halted at Muxidi, about 5 km west of the square, where articulated trolleybuses were placed across a bridge and set on fire.
-Crowds of residents from nearby apartment blocks tried to surround the military convoy and halt its advance.
-The 38th Army again opened fire, inflicting heavy casualties.
-According to the tabulation of victims by Tiananmen Mothers, 36 people died at Muxidi, including Wang Weiping, a doctor tending to the wounded.
-As the battle continued eastward, the firing became indiscriminate, with "random, stray patterns" killing both protesters and uninvolved bystanders.
-Several were killed in the apartments of high-ranking party officials overlooking the boulevard.
-Soldiers raked the apartment buildings with gunfire, and some people inside or on their balconies were shot.
-The 38th Army also used armored personnel carriers (APCs) to ram through the buses.
-They continued to fight off demonstrators, who hastily erected barricades and tried to form human chains.
+The advance of the army was again halted by another blockade at Muxidi, about 5 km west of the square.
+After protesters repelled an attempt by an anti-riot brigade to storm the bridge, regular troops advanced on the crowd and turned their weapons on them.
+Soldiers alternated between shooting into the air and firing directly at protesters.
+Soldiers raked apartment buildings with gunfire, and some people inside or on their balconies were shot.
 As the army advanced, fatalities were recorded along Chang'an Avenue.
 By far, the largest number occurred in the two-mile stretch of road running from Muxidi to Xidan, where "65 PLA trucks and 47 APCs ... were totally destroyed, and 485 other military vehicles were damaged."